BenJam/prct/CUSTOMISATION.md

 _(Note: Park this step until the app is working in development first)._

-Create a project for this app and connect it to your Github account, to track your forked copy of this repo.
+Create a project for this app and connect it to your GitHub account, to track your forked copy of this repo.
 Each push to Github will result in a build and deploy attempt.
 The production domain reflects your master branch; pushes to other branches will create preview instances.

 You will need to set up environmental variables.
 Visit: